 What we don’t: Requires skiers to take charge in heavy, chopped-up snow.

 Given its versatility, the Salomon QST Blank borders on being an all-mountain powder ski.
 To be clear, that’s certainly not a knock on the ski—some may even consider it a benefit, depending on priorities.
-But if you’re looking for a true powder surfer and are willing to sacrifice some performance in variable conditions, you may be better off with a more specialized option like the top-rated Atomic Bent Chetler 120 or Faction La Machine Max above.
-But if you don't mind having a wide daily driver, the Salomon's versatility is hard to beat.
+But if you’re looking for a true powder surfer and are willing to sacrifice some performance in variable conditions, you may be better off with a more specialized option like the top-rated Atomic Bent Chetler 120 or Faction La Machine 5 above.
+However, if you don't mind having a wide daily driver, the Salomon's versatility is hard to beat.

 See the Salomon QST Blank